lfochamon/website/www/content/pages/prospective.md

 Master projects typically combine the use of a novel optimization, control, or statistics tool with a practical machine learning or signal processing application.
 We expect interested students to have a strong theoretical background and/or be good programmers as well as being able to come up with fresh ideas for challenging research problems.
-Thesis topics are primarily for students currently enrolled at University of Stuttgart.
+Thesis topics are primarily for students currently enrolled at &Eacute;cole Polytechnique.

 &nbsp;